 - April 2019 | GSBI Online graduation and showcase event

 Take a look at three of our GSBI alumni who have scaled their businesses to positively impact their communities:

-Any questions on the GSBI Bay Area Boost and GSBI Online programs can be directed to Miller Center GSBI Program Manager, Dolly Ngo at email@example.com.
+The application period has closed.
+If you have an interest in this program or have questions on the GSBI Bay Area Boost and GSBI Online programs, please contact Miller Center GSBI Program Manager, Dolly Ngo at email@example.com.

 Miller Center for Social Entrepreneurship delivers world-class GSBI accelerator programs that connect global social enterprise leaders with Silicon Valley business executives to develop more sustainable, scalable market-based solutions to the problems of those living in poverty around the world.